TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1NTPServiceConfiguration.md

 ## PARAMETERS

 ### -Name
-The name of the BloxOneDDI service to check the NTP configuration for
+The name of the Infoblox Portal Service to check the NTP configuration for

 ```yaml
 Type: String